Dynamical spike solutions in a nonlocal model of pattern formation: Blowup of solutions in finite time

-By direct calculations, under suitable assumptions on the coefficients $B$ and $k$, the couple $(\widetilde u_1, \widetilde \xi_1)$ is an asymptotically stable solution of system \eqref{ksss}-\eqref{kinisss}.
-This is an example of Turing instability which arises at the steady state $(\widetilde u_1, \widetilde \xi_1)$, because it is an unstable solution to the shadow problem \eqref{eq1gs}-\eqref{eq2gs} due to Corollary \ref{cor:gs2}. \end{rem}

-Our main result on system \eqref{eq1gs}-\eqref{eq2gs} ascertains that a space inhomogeneity of initial data may leads not only to instability but also to a blowup in finite time of the corresponding solution.
+Our main result on system \eqref{eq1gs}-\eqref{eq2gs} ascertains that a space inhomogeneity of initial data may leads not only to instability but also to a blow-up in finite time of the corresponding solution.

 \begin{theorem} Fix $x_0\in \Omega$ and assume that $u_0\in L^\infty (\Omega)$ satisfies

 and

 Assume also that